Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Background on Local Testing

-When $S=\{j\}$, the WMW two-sample test, with the 1st sample being $X_1,\ldots,X_n$ and the 2nd ``sample'' being just $Y_j$, rejects $H_j$ if the rank of $Y_j$ in the sequence $(X_1,\ldots,X_n,Y_j)$ is large or, equivalently, if the conformal p-value $p_j$ in ~\eqref{eq-permp} is small.
+When $S=\{j\}$, the WMW two-sample test, with the 1st sample being $X_1,\ldots,X_n$ and the 2nd ``sample'' being just $Y_j$, rejects $H_j$ if the rank of $Y_j$ in the sequence $(X_1,\ldots,X_n,Y_j)$ is large or, equivalently, if the conformal $p$-value $p_j$ in~\eqref{eq-permp} is small.
 Therefore, the WMW test provides a particularly intuitive bridge between the modern framework of conformal inference and the classical world of two-sample rank tests \citep{kuchibhotla2020exchangeability}.

-Another interesting connection, formally stated in the next proposition, is that the Mann-Whitney test for $H_S$ can be defined by the average of conformal p-values test statistic, also known as Edgington's method \citep{edgington1972additive}.
+Another interesting connection, formally stated in the next proposition, is that the Mann-Whitney test for $H_S$ can be defined by the average of conformal $p$-values test statistic, also known as Edgington's method \citep{edgington1972additive}.

-\begin{proposition} The Mann-Whitney test statistic $T^{\text{MW}}_S$ can be equivalently expressed as a function of the conformal p-values $p_j$ in ~\eqref{eq-permp}:
+\begin{proposition} The Mann-Whitney test statistic $T^{\text{MW}}_S$ can be equivalently expressed as a function of the conformal $p$-values $p_j$ in ~\eqref{eq-permp}:

-Then the WMW test can be defined by the average of conformal p-values test statistic, also known as Edgington's method \citep{edgington1972additive}:
+Then the WMW test can be defined by the average of conformal $p$-values test statistic, also known as Edgington's method \citep{edgington1972additive}: